MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/dashboards-ka.md

 #### Manage versions in alternate keys for knowledge article entity

-If you are creating an alternate key for a Knowledge article entity, include the major or minor version in the key to maintain uniqueness.
-Also, if you are using translations, include the language code along with the version in the key to ensure a seamless translation experience.
-To know more about alternate keys, see [Define alternate keys for an entity](../customerengagement/on-premises/developer/define-alternate-keys-entity.md).
+If you're creating an alternate key for a Knowledge article entity, include the major or minor version in the key to maintain uniqueness.
+Also, if you're using translations, include the language code along with the version in the key to ensure a seamless translation experience.
+For more information about alternate keys, go to [Define alternate keys for an entity](../customerengagement/on-premises/developer/define-alternate-keys-entity.md).

 ## Knowledge article analytics in Customer Service workspace

-The **Knowledge analytics** dashboard consists of the **Article insights** dashboard and the **Search term insights** dashboards and is meant for knowledge authors and supervisors.
+The **Knowledge analytics** dashboard consists of the **Article insights** and **Search term insights** dashboards and is meant for knowledge authors and supervisors.
 Supervisors can use these insights to improve their knowledge management base.

 ## Next steps